urbanadventurer/Android-PIN-Bruteforce/README.md

 - [DONE] Add bruteforce for n digit PINs
 - [DONE] Mask for known digits
 - Add progress bar
+- Add ETA
 - ASCII art
 - Nicer GUI for NetHunter
-- Find/test more devices to bruteforce
+- Find/test more devices to bruteforce (iPhone)
 - Try to detect when phone is unlocked
 - Crack PIN list in reverse (to find which recent PIN unlocked the device)
 - Crack Android Patterns (try common patterns first)